oneapi-src/oneDNN/doc/programming_model/basic_concepts.md

    memory formats if the primitive supports it.

 2. Create a primitive based on the primitive descriptor obtained in step 1.

-@note The above sequence does not relate to all primitives in its entirety.
-For instance, the reorder primitive does not have an operation descriptor.